cortexrd/Knack-Toolkit-Library/README.md

 -   **removeAllMsgOfType**: Cleans up the msg queue of all those of a specific type.

--   **processFailedMessages**: Callback to your app to handle failed msg.

 ## System Info

 Retrieves information about the operating system, browser, device model, processor, whether or not we are on a mobile device, and public IP address.

+This is also where the SW Update broadcast takes place.

 ### Functions

--   **getSysInfo**: Returns an object with the mentioned properties.
+-   **getSysInfo**: Returns an object with the above-mentioned properties.

 ## System Colors